grafana/openapi-to-k6/README.md

 This allows developers to easily create performance tests for their APIs based on their existing OpenAPI documentation.

+Note: Optional usage analytics are gathered to make the tool better.
+To disable this, use the option `--disable-analytics`.

 ## Getting started

 1. Clone the repository